yevdyko/CV/README.md

 *iTechArt Group*

 *Radian Generation*.
 A solar asset management app.

-- Worked closely with client to deliver new features, helped to clarify requirements during development and suggested technical solutions.
+- Worked closely with the client to deliver new features, helped to clarify requirements during development and suggested technical solutions.
+- Did code reviews on a daily basis; provided a code quality with unit tests.
 - Improved code maintainability using SOLID design principles as part of extending existing or adding new functionality; highlighted areas for potential improvement.
-- Provided code quality with unit tests.
+- Mentoring a more junior developer.
+- Implemented a custom fields functionality from scratch both on backend and frontend.
+This helped to reduce the number of customer requests for personalized changes in forms.
-- Built an inventory system to manage and track spare parts, which allows to check quantities, make order requests, and view reorder history, set a low-quantity alert, and track status of reorders.
-Technically, this included API design and implementation, covered with specs; sending notification emails under certain conditions and creating UI components.
+- Built an inventory system to manage and track spare parts, which allows to check quantities, make order requests, and view reorder history, set a low-quantity alert, and track the status of reorders.
+Technically, this included RESTful API design and implementation, covered with specs; structuring the backend data; sending notification emails under certain conditions and creating UI components.
-- Expanded notes feature and integrated them into the existing calendar system; highlighted areas for potential improvement.
 - Worked with QuickBase and Dropbox storages: imported client files to the app database; exported tables and data for a backup purpose.
-- Implemented an automated rake task for export attachment documents to an archive file structured in accordance with the requirements and for uploading it to a S3 storage.

 Technologies: MySQL, Ruby 2.4.5, Ruby on Rails 4, JavaScript, AngularJS, Grunt, RequireJS, PhantomJS, AWS.